amazon-science/video-contrastive-learning/README.md

   ```
 - Step2: Prepare the pretrained weights

   Our pretrained backbone have different format with the backbone of mmaction2, it should be transferred to mmaction2 format.
 We provide the transferred version of our K400 pretrained weights, [TSN](https://haofeik-data.s3.amazonaws.com/VCLR/pretrained/vclr_mm.pth) and [TSM](https://haofeik-data.s3.amazonaws.com/VCLR/pretrained/vclr_mm_tsm.pth).
+We also provide the script for transferring weights, you can find it [here](./tools/weights/README.md).

   Moving the pretrained weights to `checkpoints` directory:
   ```shell